ktconnolly/understat-xg/README.md

 ```
 Penalties and own goals will be excluded.

-Below are heatmaps using 250,000 attempts on goal.
+Below are heatmaps using 250,000 shots.

 ![](figures/all_shots.png)
 ![](figures/head.png)